vmware/vcf-security-and-compliance-guidelines/features-capabilities/encryption/key-providers/native-key-provider/README.md

 # Native Key Provider
 vSphere Native Key Provider enables data-at-rest protections such as vSAN Encryption, VM Encryption, and vTPM easily, entirely from within vSphere and Cloud Foundation.
+It is a key provider that is built into vSphere and Cloud Foundation, and is not a separate product.
+You can also use the "Standard Key Provider" to connect to an external KMS, if you prefer.

+The other key provider option is the Standard Key Provider.
+Please visit [Key Providers in VMware vSphere and VMware Cloud Foundation](https://github.com/vmware/vcf-security-and-compliance-guidelines/tree/main/features-capabilities/encryption/key-providers) for more information.

 ## How to Get Started